Converting a Hotel to a Coliving Space: A Step-by-Step Guide

 550 micro-units, 11 storeys

-The world's largest co-living building.
+One of the world's largest co-living buildings.
 Two slim volumes sliding across each other with a central hub amplifying resident interaction.
 Entirely glass-clad facade.
 Over-scaled floor-to-floor heights for future reconfiguration flexibility.

 Amenities: Communal kitchens, spa, gym, restaurant, cinema, disco launderette, co-working incubator, games room, library